ShayanPoursadeghi/Todo-List/README.md

 <h1>📋 Todo List App</h1>

-This Todo List App is a Flutter application that allows users to create, edit, and manage their tasks efficiently.
+This Todo List App is a Flutter application that allows users to create, edit, and manage their tasks with different priority levels efficiently.
 It also supports searching tasks, filtering based on input, deleting all tasks, and more.
-The app uses Hive for local storage of tasks and BLoC (Business Logic Component) for state management.
+The app uses **Hive** for local storage of tasks and **BLoC** (Business Logic Component) and **Cubit** for state management.
 This is a great starter app for keeping track of your daily tasks!

 <h2>📱 Features</H2>

-Add new tasks with a priority (low, normal, high).
+- **Task Management**: Create, edit, and delete tasks.
-Edit existing tasks.
+- **Task Priority**: Assign priorities (Low, Normal, High) to tasks.
-Search for tasks using a search bar.
+- **Task Search**: Search through tasks with a search bar.
-Mark tasks as complete or incomplete.
+- **State Management**: Uses Bloc and Cubit for managing states.
-Delete individual tasks or delete all tasks at once.
+- **Task Completion**: Mark tasks as completed or uncompleted.
-Tasks are persisted locally using Hive so they are retained even after closing the app.
+- **Friendly UI**: Smooth UI with a confirmation dialog before deleting a task.
+You can delete individual tasks or delete all tasks at once.
-Smooth UI with a confirmation dialog before deleting a task.
+- **Persistent Storage**: Tasks are stored and fetched via a repository, and persisted locally using Hive, ensuring they are retained even after closing the app.

 <h2>📂 Folder Structure</h2>
 <pre>lib/